-Three hours a week.
-Credit: three quarter hours.
 The purpose of this course is to show how persons of small income can save, invest, and build up an income from their savings if they wish to do so.
-Topics treated include: the economics of savings; the psychology of saving; opportunity for investing; interest accumfulations; time deposits; savings banks; insurance; building and loan associations; annuities; mortgages; bonds, government bonds; real estate bonds; industrial bonds; stocks; choosing your adviser; the stock exchange; the pit; speculation and gambling; and such other topics as time permits.
-Prerequisite: Sophomore standing.
+Topics treated include: the economics of savings; the psychology of savings; opportunity for investing; interest accumulations; time deposits; savings banks; insurance; building and loan associations; annuities; mortgages; bonds, government bonds; real estate bonds; industrial bonds; stocks; choosing your adviser; the stock exchange; the pit; speculation and gambling; and such other topics as time permits.